RGafiyatullin/rust-demo-2025-10-08/README.md

 # Assumptions

-* transaction is kept forever until it is charged-back
+* it is assumed that 64M tx-id cache should be enough (estimated cache footprint — 2GiB).
 * the way dispute behaviour is worded, it seems obvious that only `deposit`-transactions can be disputed.
 * It is hoped for that `i128` will suffice to hold the amounts.
 * transactions carrying amounts with precision exceeding 4-digits past decimal are rejected, rather than rounded to fit the chosen fixed-point number.
-* accounts that have zero-balances, do not have disputes, and are not locked — are not kept (hence there won't be `(X, 0, 0, 0, false)`  records in the output).
 * the code is formatted using some `rustfmt.toml`.
 This approach is opinionated: I do not insist that this is the way to format the code; I just run rustfmt from time to time.